You know who we’re talking about…

-You’ll need to explain your process to the deviant staff to ensure they understand it, too.
+You’ll need to explain your process to troublesome staff to ensure they understand it, too.
 This also helps safeguard you against accusations of harshness.

-Does your service belong to a membership organisation that offers advice, including how to exit toxic staff?
+Does your service belong to a membership organisation that offers advice?
 One such organisation is the Australian Childcare Alliance (ACA).
 In their autumn 2018 issue of Early Edition, they wrote about protections for small businesses (those that employ less than 15 staff members).
 The article said a worker can be terminated for performance reasons in their first year of service.
 And you don’t have to pace through a detailed performance management process.
 All you need to do is give them notice in writing.

 “[It] requires a small employer to give an under-performing employee ‘at least one warning’ prior to dismissal and that warning doesn’t even have to be in writing.”